 Last Updated: June 7th, 2019

 Let’s be honest – it can be hard to cut out lectin-heavy foods from your diet entirely… especially if we’re talking about dietary stables you depend on.
-Now, I do try to avoid lectin-rich foods as much as possible – but if that’s not an option for you, there are a few things you can do to significantly reduce or remove lectins in certain foods, if not totally wipe them out.
+Now, you should try to avoid lectin-rich foods as much as possible – but if that’s not an option for you, there are a few things you can do to significantly reduce or remove lectins in certain foods.

 Below are a few different ways to help remove lectins from your diet.
-Now, I still recommend avoiding these foods as much as possible, so if you’re going to use these methods, do so in moderation.
+Now, you should still try to avoid these foods as much as possible, so if you’re going to use these methods, do so in moderation.

 5 tips for removing lectins (or at least reducing them!):

 When you were a kid, did you ever see your grandparents rinse and soak beans – and even grains – before boiling or cooking them?
-They may not have even realized it, but they were doing this to reduce the lectins.
-Now, there are different traditions when it comes to soaking beans in various cultures, but here’s how I like to do it:
+They may not have even realized it, but they were doing this to reduce the lectin content.

 2. Pressure Cooking

-If you have to cook with beans (beans wreak havoc on your gut if not cooked properly), tomatoes, or potatoes for whatever reason, your best bet for destroying the lectins is a pressure cooker.
+If you have to cook with beans tomatoes, or potatoes, your best bet for destroying the lectins is a pressure cooker.
 It won’t get every last lectin – and it won’t come close to knocking out the lectins in wheat, oats, rye, barley, or spelt – so avoid those entirely.
 That said, pressure cooking can do a pretty good job with certain veggies and legumes.
 So, get used to cooking with pressure.

 Just soak in a few changes of water (for beans), then pressure cook according to the manufacturer’s instructions on YOUR pressure cooker.
 It’s that easy.